faceslog/TinyGram/README.md

 A user wont be able to load and see more than 6 posts at the same time.
 So he should not expect any latency.
 However for the benchmark it increases the time required to retrieve the 10, 100, 500 posts.

+API Route: `API_URL/benchmark/publisher/100` create a fake user, automatically follow him and create X fake posts for the benchmark.
+(X values in our case: 10, 100, 500)

 |              | 10    | 100     |   500   |
 |--------------|-------|---------|---------|
 | mean         | 227ms | 1734ms  | 7024ms  |